xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 and click programs, the command line interface (CLI from now on) is a text-based, dialog-driven mode of interaction with the operating system.
 On some deeper level, the machine "speaks" in binary code.
-The command line "interprets" English-like commands (in a language called Bash) into binary.
+The command line "interprets" English-like commands (in a language called Bash)[^ln-bash] into binary.
 In this when deleting a file, one can instruct the machine to `rm filename.txt` instead of dragging and dropping it to the waste bin.
 Note that "dropping into the waste bin" merely offers a visual metaphor for the underlying bit-wise